sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 numbers divisible by neither should go into the `"other"` array.
 Finally, once you're done, return the hash as the result of `fizzbuzz`.

-Run your code from the console using `ruby`, and check your work using `pry`.
+Run your code from the console using `ruby lib/fizzbuzz.rb`.

 This time, you can verify your code is working by running